Surgical Procedures for Tubal Sterilization

 Various materials are available to assist the physician in patient counseling and in obtaining informed consent.
-One such pamphlet, which is widely distributed by the American College of Obstetricians and Gynecologists, includes a description of several different techniques of tubal sterilization, as well as a discussion of alternative methods of contraception.3 In discussing tubal sterilization, it is appropriate to discuss with the patient the benefits of this procedure, as well as the potential risks.
+In discussing tubal sterilization, it is appropriate to discuss with the patient the benefits of this procedure, as well as the potential risks.
 The benefits are substantial.
-All methods of tubal sterilization are extremely effective with a low failure rate.
-Tubal sterilization involves a one-time surgical procedure that is immediately effective and does not require the continued use of other contraceptive methods.
-The failure rate of a properly performed sterilization operation is less than 1% and there are no consistent differences in efficacy documented among the standard techniques used today.2, 3, 4
+All methods of tubal sterilization are extremely effective with low failure rates.
+Tubal sterilization involves a one-time surgical procedure that is immediately effective and does not require the continued use of other contraceptive methods unless hysteroscopic approach is used, and another contraceptive method is required until tubal occlusion can be verified.
+The failure rate of a properly performed sterilization operation is less than 1% and there are no consistent differences in efficacy documented among the standard techniques used today.3, 4, 6 Analysis of the CREST data demonstrated a 5-year cumulative failure rate of 13 per 1000 women undergoing sterilization (all methods aggregated).4 The data regarding cumulative failure rates are best described in Table 1 from Practice Bulletin number 133 of the American College of Obstetricians and Gynecologists:3

 The risks associated with voluntary sterilization, although present, are minimal.
 Female sterilization is more complex than male sterilization and often is performed under general anesthesia.
 Most complications occur secondary to general anesthesia.
-Thus, the risks of anesthesia, the general risks of elective surgery, and the possibility of failure, with subsequent intrauterine or ectopic pregnancy, should be explained to the patient preoperatively.5, 6 The amount of anesthesia necessary depends on the surgical approach.
+Thus, the risks of anesthesia, the general risks of elective surgery, and the possibility of failure, with subsequent intrauterine or ectopic pregnancy, should be explained to the patient preoperatively.7 The amount of anesthesia necessary depends on the surgical approach.
 General anesthesia is the most common method of anesthesia for both laparotomy and laparoscopy approaches to interval tubal sterilization.
-Regional, conduction anesthesia can be used for laparotomy as well as colpotomy and is the most common method of anesthesia for postpartum tubal sterilization.7 Hysteroscopic procedures can be performed with minimal anesthesia and/or sedation, conduction anesthesia, or general anesthesia.4
+Regional, neuroaxial anesthesia can be used for laparotomy as well as colpotomy and is the most common method of anesthesia for postpartum tubal sterilization.8 Hysteroscopic procedures can be performed with minimal anesthesia and/or sedation, conduction anesthesia, or general anesthesia.6

 Elective tubal sterilization may be performed via laparoscopy, hysteroscopy, laparotomy or colpotomy.
 This chapter focuses on the open abdominal and vaginal approaches.
 In either case, the usual preoperative preparation of the abdomen or vagina should be employed.

-Although less common today than minilaparotomy, colpotomy is still a choice in selected patients.
+Although less common today than minilaparotomy, and generally abandoned since the development of laparoscopic and hysteroscopic sterilization, colpotomy is included in this chapter for historical significance and because it may still be an acceptable approach in selected patients such as those who are very obese, have a history of abdominal wall (i.e. umbilical) hernia repairs and contraindications to hysteroscopic sterilization.
 In this technique, the peritoneal cavity is entered through an incision made in the posterior vaginal fornix between the uterosacral ligaments.
 The incision may be either transverse or vertical and is made directly through the vagina into the cul-de-sac.
 The oviducts are then drawn into the surgical field and the selected sterilization procedure is performed.
 The colpotomy incision is usually closed in one layer with absorbable suture material.
-Since infection is a concern following colpotomy, the use of prophylactic antibiotics should be considered to minimize this risk.10 The colpotomy technique may be advantageous as there is no need for an abdominal incision and potentially less pain associated with a quicker return to routine activity.
-In some instances, the mobility of the fallopian tubes is limited by the pelvic anatomy or uterine anomalies such as fibroids, scarring from prior pelvic surgery or infection, and the size of the colpotomy incision.
+Since infection is a concern following colpotomy, the use of prophylactic antibiotics should be considered to minimize this risk.11 In some instances, the mobility of the fallopian tubes is limited by the pelvic anatomy or uterine anomalies such as fibroids, scarring from prior pelvic surgery or infection, and the size of the colpotomy incision.
 The patient must be able to tolerate lithotomy position and the surgeon must have adequate vaginal surgical experience to perform a vaginal approach for the chosen tubal sterilization procedure without excessive risk.
-These factors may limit the vaginal approach and likely contribute to the rare use of this technique.7
+These factors and the advancements in laparoscopic and hysteroscopic sterilization techniques limit the vaginal approach and likely contribute to the rare use of this technique.8

 First recommendation in the US for incision and removal of a portion of fallopian tube for sterilization